temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### Authorization

-To enable authorization from the Web UI, your Codec Server must be an HTTPS Server.
+To enable authorization from the Web UI (for both self-hosted Cluster and Temporal Cloud), your Codec Server must be an HTTPS Server.

 **Temporal Cloud**

-Temporal Cloud uses Auth0 to authenticate access.
 The Temporal Cloud UI provides an option to pass access tokens (JWT) to your Codec Server endpoints.
 Use the access tokens to validate access and then return decoded payloads from the Codec Server.